IsaacAgyei/InvoicePay_v2/README.md

 The front-end of the application is built using React and Material UI, providing a user-friendly interface.
 Redux is used for state management, and Axios is used for handling HTTP requests to the server.

-Overall, Invoice Pay is a powerful application that utilizes cutting-edge technologies to provide a streamlined and efficient invoicing solution for businesses and their clients.
+Overall, Invoice Pay is a powerful application that utilizes Stripe's API to provide a streamlined and efficient invoicing solution for businesses and their clients.

 ## Technologies
 1. Node/Express